MicrosoftDocs/azure-ai-docs/articles/machine-learning/prompt-flow/how-to-integrate-with-langchain.md

 After you structure your flow and move your code to specific tool nodes, you need to replace your original environment variables with the corresponding keys from your connection.
 To use the custom connection you created, follow these steps:

-1. In your Python code, import the custom connection library by entering `from promptflow.connections import CustomConnection`.
+1. In your Python code, import the custom connection library by entering<br>`from promptflow.connections import CustomConnection`.

    >[!NOTE]
    >To import an Azure OpenAI connection, use `from promptflow.connections import AzureOpenAIConnection`.

 1. In your tool function, define an input parameter of the type `CustomConnection`.

+   :::image type="content" source="./media/how-to-integrate-with-langchain/custom-connection-python-node-1.png" alt-text="Screenshot of doc search chain node highlighting the custom connection. " lightbox = "./media/how-to-integrate-with-langchain/custom-connection-python-node-1.png":::

 1. Replace the environment variables that originally defined the key and credential with the corresponding key added in the connection.

-   :::image type="content" source="./media/how-to-integrate-with-langchain/custom-connection-python-node-1.png" alt-text="Screenshot of doc search chain node highlighting the custom connection. " lightbox = "./media/how-to-integrate-with-langchain/custom-connection-python-node-1.png":::

 1. Parse the input to the input section of the node UI, and then select your custom connection in the **Value** dropdown.